waleediqbal411/waleediqbal411.github.io/_pages/about.md

 I received my MSc in Computer Science from [Information Technology University, Lahore, Pakistan](https://itu.edu.pk/) with Dean's Roll of Honors and my B.Sc. in Electrical Engineering with Honors from [University of The Punjab, Lahore, Pakistan](https://pu.edu.pk/).

 # News

 ## March 2023
+* Project accepted for presentation in Data Native 2023, London, UK: "Online Manifestations of Real-World Inequalities in the Nextdoor Social Network".

-* Paper accepted in 17th International AAAI Conference of Web and Social Media (AAAI ICWSM) 2023: "Online Manifestations of Real-World Inequalities in the Nextdoor Social Network".
+* Paper accepted in 17th International AAAI Conference of Web and Social Media (AAAI ICWSM) 2023: "Lady and Tramp Nextdoor: Online Manifestations of Real-World Inequalities in the Nextdoor Social Network".

 ## November 2022
 * Paper accepted in Asian Internet Engineering Conference (AINTEC) 2022: ["Exploring Crowdsourced Content Moderation Through Lens of Reddit during COVID-19"](https://dl.acm.org/doi/10.1145/3570748.3570753).